 The Nominating and Governance Committee of the Board consists of four Directors who are independent as defined in the NYSE Listed Company Manual.
-The Nominating and Governance Committee held seven meetings in 2012.
+The Nominating and Governance Committee held three meetings in 2013.
 Its members are Mr. Adams, Mr. Brownell, who serves as chairman, Mr. Elfner, and Mr. O'Shaughnessy.
 The responsibilities of the Nominating and Governance Committee are to coordinate suggestions or searches for potential nominees for Board members, to review and evaluate qualifications of potential Board members, to recommend to the Board nominees for vacancies occurring from time to time on the Board, and to review Board member performance prior to recommendation for nomination to stand for election to an additional term.
 The Nominating and Governance Committee's duties also include the annual review and evaluation of Directors' compensation and the review and oversight of corporate governance standards.
 The Nominating and Governance Committee operates under the Nominating and Governance Committee Charter, which it reviews annually and, as appropriate, amends to reflect changes in its responsibilities.
-The Nominating and Governance Committee Charter was last reviewed and amended on September 6, 2012.
-The Nominating and Governance Committee Charter is available in the Investor Relations section of the Company's website at www.unitil.com.
+The Nominating and Governance Committee Charter was last reviewed and amended on September 18, 2013.
+The Nominating and Governance Committee Charter is available in the Corporate Governance portion of the Investor Relations section of the Company's website at www.unitil.com.